 Looking through the belly buttons of the fxmme cross-cultural migrations of Athens.

-An embodied research on the cross-cultural, diasporic practice of Çiftetelli (Greco-Turkish belly dance) as a tool for collective healing, feminist place making and queer joy.
-The project aims to bring together old and new migrants from the east Mediterranean and the SWANA region to transmit stories, rhythms and dance moves.
+An embodied research on the cross-cultural practice of Çiftetelli (Greco-Turkish belly dance) as a tool for collective healing, feminist place-making and queer joy.

 The focus on dance allows the work to touch on the trauma of cultural and physical displacement stored in the body of the communities, as well as finding joy, kinesthetic pleasure, empathy and common histories through a ‘body topography’, where the body is a topos, including historical layers of sensations and temporality.
-The research goal is to use movement as social text to produce counter-narratives, new subjectivities and traditions, where the collectively owned embodied culture transcends imposed constructions of gender, sexual, racial, ethnic, national identity, class, age and ability.
+The research goal is to use movement as social text to produce counter-narratives, new subjectivities and traditions, where the collectively owned embodied culture transcends imposed constructions of gender, sexuality, racial, ethnic, national identity, class, age and ability.

 Images: